HazemRagabElsayed/Data-Transmission-between-Laptop-and-Atmega32/README.md

 Description:
 </h2>

-this is a practical application of UART communication protocol in which a microcontroller (Atmega32) controls LCD and displaying options on it(1: Send to microcontroller and 2:receive from microcontroller) then I can select one of these options by pressing 1 on my keyboard of Laptop to send data to microcontroller and display it on LCD or pressing 2 on my keyboard of Laptop to receive data from microcontroller which is displayed on Tera term Terminal (This is message from Atmega32) also if I'm sending data from Laptop I can delete all data displayed on LCD using (-), delete one character diplayed on LCD using (Backspace) or Jump to second row (line) using (Enter) to continue typing characters on LCD and there is a feuture that you can return to the place you jumped from when you delete all characters in second line using (Backspace)
+this is a practical application of UART communication protocol in which a microcontroller (Atmega32) controls LCD and displaying options on it(1: Send to microcontroller and 2:receive from microcontroller) then I can select one of these options by pressing 1 on my keyboard of Laptop to send data to microcontroller and display it on LCD or pressing 2 on my keyboard of Laptop to receive data from microcontroller which is displayed on Tera term Terminal (This is message from Atmega32) also if I'm sending data from Laptop I can delete all data displayed on LCD using (-), delete one character displayed on LCD using (Backspace) or Jump to second row (line) using (Enter) to continue typing characters on LCD and there is a feature that you can return to the place you jumped from when you delete all characters in second line using (Backspace)

 ###